Woman, 2 kids dead in fiery freeway crash in Indianapolis

-INDIANAPOLIS (AP) — Authorities say a woman and her 18-month-old twin daughters died in a fiery, seven-vehicle crash on an Indianapolis freeway.
+INDIANAPOLIS (AP) — A woman and her 18-month-old twin daughters died in a fiery, seven-vehicle crash on an Indianapolis freeway, authorities said.

 Indiana State Police say the crash happened about midday Sunday on eastbound Interstate 465.
 A preliminary police investigation has revealed that a semi tractor-trailer hit the back of a line of vehicles backed-up in traffic due to construction.
 The first car struck caught fire.

-Police said in a statement that 29-year-old Alanna Norman Koons and her daughters, June and Ruby Koons, of Indianapolis died in that vehicle.
+Police said in a statement that 29-year-old Alanna Norman Koons and her daughters, June and Ruby Koons, of Indianapolis, died in that vehicle.

 Police say the semi driver, 57-year-old Bruce Pollard of Sturgeon, Missouri, was speeding.
 He was arrested on preliminary charges including reckless homicide.
 Court records Monday don’t list a lawyer who can speak on his behalf.